johnsie/Git-Learning/README.md

 ## Get the status of the current folder/repo
 git status

-## Clone a github repo into the current folder without creating a new folder
+## Clone a github repo into the current folder without creating a new folder (Current folder must be empty or it will give an error message)
 git clone https://github.com/johnsie/SQL-Learning.git ./

 ## If a file has been changed it should show up in 'git status'.
 Add it to 'staging'